orstewar/ist346-content/labs/F.md

 Search Engine Visibility: **Checked**
 Click `Install Wordpress`
 1. Login as **admin** with password **IST346**
-1. You are now logged into wordpress.
+1. You are now logged into WordPress.

 At this point you are encouraged to play around!
 If you screw things up you can always tear down the environment and bring it back up again.
 Some things to try: